feathersjs/docs/hooks/readme.md

 # Feathers Hooks

-`feathers-hooks` is a powerful plugin that allows to register composable middleware functions **before** or **after** a Feathers service method executes.
-This makes it easy to decouple things like authorization, data pre- or post processing or sending notifications like emails or text messages after something happened from the actual service logic.
+`feathers-hooks` is a powerful plug-in that allows you to register composable middleware functions **before** or **after** a Feathers service method executes.
+This makes it easy to decouple things like authorization, data pre-processing (sanitization), data post processing (serialization), or sending notifications like emails or text messages after something happened from the actual service logic.

 A hook is *provider independent* which means it does not matter if it has been called through REST, Socket.io, Primus or any other provider Feathers may support in the future.